Easy, creamy, homemade Cashew Butter! It’s healthy and with only two ingredients: cashew nuts and optional salt. Have your own nut butter in minutes!

 Process Until Oil Forms

-The food processor may get really hot or start to smell like a busy kitchen appliance.
+The food processor (affiliate link) may get really hot or start to smell like a busy kitchen appliance.
 That’s ok!
 Simply give it a break - I stepped aside for 30-seconds or so - and then start again.
+This prevents your processor from overheating or breaking.

 Let the Roasted Cashews Cool